 (2) A person must not, unless the person has a permit to do so, undertake any emergency works, acts or activities in the Riverpark or development control area.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (3) Subject to any conditions and restrictions imposed on the permit, a permit granted for the purposes of this regulation is to be taken to include a permit to carry out any other works, acts or activities that are reasonably necessary for the purposes of carrying out the works, acts or activities in relation to which the permit is granted.